FlorianGuillemet/ecommerce-frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## use pagination support

+ng add @angular/localize

+## use bootstrap components for the pagination

+npm install @ng-bootstrap/ng-bootstrap
+and import NgbModule in imports:[] of app.module.ts file